Download a PDF of our 1-page “At a Glance” Conference Summary here.

 One of the components to rank on the evaluation was practical knowledge gained.
 We are learning that it can be difficult to compare this question among workshops because some are designed to deliver information differently.
 For example, many attendees rated the Theology and Food track low for “Practical knowledge gained” (one person even crossed this out and wrote “Spiritual Knowledge Gained,” giving the workshop a “Very Good” rating), because this track was not focused on practical knowledge.

 Attendees most frequently named case studies/examples, personal narratives, and audience engagement as what they valued most in the workshops.
-The most common responses for what information was lacking were action steps and practical tools, though “” and “Community Asset Mapping” both ranked very highly in this regard.
+The most common responses for what information was lacking were action steps and practical tools, though “Meaningful Engagement Across Your Community” and “Community Asset Mapping” both ranked very highly in this regard.
 Many attendees also appreciated the issue framing that happened in the workshops, and we will strive for a good balance of theory and application for future gatherings.

 Some notable quotes are listed below from how people answered the question of what they found to be the most valuable information in the session: